Dash cam reviews 2019: Catch the maniacs and meteors of daily driving

 March 22, 2019: We just reviewed Z-Edge's T4 dash cam (available on Amazon), which kind of broke our hearts because it's almost the full package.
 It offers impressive design and construction, including a 4-inch touchscreen and an easy interface.
 It sports high-resolution 1440p front and 1080p rear cameras, both of which record some of the best video we've seen.
 We also like the parking mode, which turns on the camera if something (like a thief or a bumper-basher) trips its g-sensor.
 But it doesn't have GPS, and that's a bummer.
 Read our full review.

 The A129 Duo is easily our favorite budget dual-camera dash cam (available on Amazon), with superior 1080p day and night video from both the front and rear cameras.
 It holds its own against far more expensive duos from Thinkware and Blackvue.
 Aside from the somewhat unwieldy rear cam cable, it’s all goodness, all the time.
 Read our full review.

 Best budget front/rear dash cam

-The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of (available on Amazon), even when you add $50 for the option GPS mount.
+The CDR 895 D Drive HD is one of the most affordable dual-camera systems on the market, (available on Amazon), even when you tack on $50 for the option GPS mount.
 Its controls and interface are top-notch, and day video from the 1080p/160-degree front camera is excellent.
 For all the details, read our full review of the Cobra CDR 895 D.

 Best front dash cam